-To help your child achieve better posture, make sure they know what good posture is.
-Show them how to sit and stand properly and set an example.
-When you notice your child is using poor posture, give a gentle reminder.
-A word of praise when your child is properly sitting or standing can go a long way also.
+To correct your child's posture, make sure they know what good posture is.
+Show them how to sit and stand properly and set an example by correcting your posture too.
+When you notice your kid's posture is poor, give a gentle reminder.
+A word of praise when your child is properly sitting or standing can go a long way.

 Strengthening back and shoulder muscles with physical activity and continually attempting to improve their sitting and standing will improve posture over time.
 As children's back muscles get stronger, they will be able to hold good posture longer and with fewer reminders.

 Encourage your child to take frequent breaks from using computer screens or watching television to stretch tired muscles.
 Investing in a child-sized chair can also make it easier for a child to sit properly.